The Inbetweeners: American version

 In 2008, Iain Morris and Damon Beesley were asked by ABC to produce a pilot for an American version of The Inbetweeners.
 The pilot was not picked up by the network, but they have given Morris and Beesley a second blind script commitment for a future project which the two will create.

 On 31 March 2011, it was announced that MTV had ordered a 12-episode first season for an American version of The Inbetweeners.
 A pilot episode, written by Brad Copeland, was given the green light in September 2010.
 Copeland also serves as executive producer on the series along with Beesley and Morris.
-The series ran for one season from 20 August to 5 November 2012, before being cancelled by MTV due to low ratings.
+The series ran for one season from 20 August to 5 November 2012, before being cancelled by MTV owing to low ratings.

 The American version began airing in the UK on 5 December 2012 on E4.
 A UK DVD release of the American version was released on 8 January 2013.
 The American version was broadcast on Viacom-owned Freeview channel Viva from 4 August 2014.

 Fwends Reunited

-On 1 January 2019, Channel 4 broadcast a 10th anniversary special entitled 'Fwends Reunited', hosted by Jimmy Carr.
+On 1 January 2019, Channel 4 broadcast a 10th anniversary special entitled Fwends Reunited, hosted by Jimmy Carr.
 The four lead actors were present alongside supporting cast members; the title is a reference to a joke within the episode Will Gets a Girlfriend.

 The special itself was a chat show with multiple segments including a quiz with four fans of the show, a history of the programme's production hosted by Neil Oliver, and awards based on the programme's best characters and moments.
 The special was met with a mostly negative reception from critics and fans alike; criticism from general viewers was primarily aimed at it being a simple chat show when a number of fans had mistakenly anticipated it as being a one-off special episode.

 The Independent noted the "overwhelmingly negative responses" the special received, which included criticism from viewers towards the host Jimmy Carr, viewers claiming the four actors appeared clearly uninterested in the special, while there was also disappointment that they were not given a chance to speak more.
 Michael Hogan of The Daily Telegraph dubbed it a "shambolic mess that failed to do the show justice", although a more positive review came from Sean O'Grady of The Independent, who considered it "full of nostalgia".
 The extensive criticism led to James Buckley issuing an apology through Twitter.

-Inbetweeners Revival

-In October 2025, newspapers claimed that an Inbetweeners revival is set to premiere in 2026.
-Previous cast members Simon Bird, James Buckley, Joe Thomas and Blake Harrison are set to return with creators Iain Morris and Damon Beesley striking a deal with production giant Banijay UK.